 - Concentrating on assignments at work and your job performance is suffering as a result

-- If you worry excessively, expect the worst or are constantly on edge
+- If you worry excessively, expect the worst, or are constantly on edge

-- If your actions are harmful to yourself or to others: for instance, you are drinking too much alcohol, abusing drugs or becoming overly argumentative and aggressive
+- If your actions are harmful to yourself or to others: for instance, you are drinking too much alcohol, abusing drugs, or becoming overly argumentative and aggressive

 If you are experiencing any of these symptoms, you might require the services of a registered psychologist.

 On average, most people will attend 6-12 counselling sessions before ending therapy.
 Some individuals find that just one therapy session can create significant change in their lives.
 Each person who comes for counselling or therapy will be different in terms of their needs and what benefit they get from therapy.
 For some people, the number of therapy sessions may be lower or higher.
-I will never tell you that you can no longer come for treatment.
-I realize that from time to time individuals want to come in a year or two later for a booster therapy session.
-If you are interested or require more information about therapy services with a registered psychologist, contact us any time.
+We will never tell you that you can no longer come for treatment.
+We realize that from time to time individuals want to come in a year or two later for a booster therapy session.
+If you are interested or require more information about therapy services with a registered psychologist, contact us at any time.